 - You must be able to attend the Alternative Break trip happening Thursday, March 21st through Sunday, March 24th.

-Applications for SOEciety are NOW open and participation is limited to 20 students.
+Applications for SOEciety will open in the Fall and participation is limited to 20 students.
 Please contact email@example.com if you have any questions!

 To learn more about SOEciety, check out the video from the Spring 2018 trip!